jwil1382/Pediatric-asthma-mgmt-tool/projectroadmap.md

 [ ] Create a text file with log-in information\ (do we want/need to use this??)
 [ ] Create code to for users to be able to log-in from text file\ (do we want to use this??)
 [ ] Make application able to upload to Android\
-[ ] Make applicaiton able to upload to iOs\
 [ ] Figure out how to send a notification (email or text to provider) if symptons recurring\
-[ ] Determine which lines of code are not needed in final model and remove them.
 [ ] Create video and presentation of final code.